 A Strong Password Is At Least 20 Characters Long

 The first step in creating a strong password is to make it long.
-A strong password is long.
-At least 20 characters are necessary for a strong password.
+A strong cybersecurity password is long.
+At least 20 characters are necessary for a solid password.
 Attackers can crack your password in 58 seconds if it is eight characters or less.

 A Strong Password Uses Combination of Symbols